enicasoldo/allthesmalltrips.life/_posts/2017-11-16-hiking-wicklow-mountains.md

 **A Tip**: take with you a clean change of clothes, in the case of insistent and copious rain, you don't have to wait to be home to wear dry clothes.

-If you have time, buy specific hiking boots: during my first experience I wore a pair of sneakers that I don't suggest you; especially  along the rocky trails, I had some problems with my ankles that you can easily avoid with the right shoes.
+If you have time, buy specific **hiking boots**: during my first experience I wore a pair of sneakers that I don't suggest you; especially  along the rocky trails, I had some problems with my ankles that you can easily avoid with the right shoes.

 ![My hiking crew](/assets/images/hiking-picnic.jpg)

 For what concern your backpack, first of all, take with you a lot of water and, some dark chocolate or protein bars and, if you want, also some sandwiches for the lunch.

-Once I arrived on the top, while I saw that incredible landscape I feel so grateful for what nature give us that I thought the sandwich I ate was the best one in the world.
+_Once I arrived on the top, while I saw that incredible landscape I feel so grateful for what nature give us that I thought the sandwich I ate was the best one in the world._

 **One advice**: When you prepare the sandwiches for your lunch remember that you need proteins: less junk food, more ham.

 It would have been a perfect hiking if only I had considered what I' am telling you now!

 Since this my first day in the Wicklow mountains, I couldn't stop to think of the the fictional character of Scarlett O'Hara and at her visceral way to love the land she got from her Irish father.
-Today  The Irish are just like this: they love every tree, stone and sheep of their Country and they try to enjoy them as much as possible.
+Today  The Irish are just like this: **they love every tree, stone and sheep of their Country and they try to enjoy them as much as possible.**